 Maroon uniform sweatshirts or zip ups with school logo may be worn during the school day.
 Any approved spirit wear sweater, sweatshirt, fleece or zip up can be worn on Friday's ONLY unless requested otherwise.
+Preapproved plain maroon cardigans may also be worn.
 Spirit wear is ordered periodically during the school year and is the ONLY outerwear allowed in the classroom.
 They are also available in the used uniform closet.